Section Calendar of Meetings and Events

 Sponsor: Intellectual Property Section

 Litigation related to the alleged disparaging nature of the Washington Redskins trademark has been going on for more than 25 years.
 In the most recent case, filed over 10 years ago, Amanda Blackhorse and several other Native Americans petitioned the USPTO to cancel the trademark registration because the term is disparaging to Native Americans.
-In 2014, the USPTO ruled that the registrations should indeed be canceled, and in 2015, District Judge Bruce Lee affirmed that decision.
+In 2014, the USPTO ruled that the registrations should indeed be canceled, and in 2015, the Eastern District of Virginia affirmed that decision.
 The case is currently pending on appeal at the Fourth Circuit.

 Meanwhile, in 2011, Simon Tam, founder of the all Asian-American rock band The Slants, filed a trademark application to register the name of the band.
 The USPTO rejected the registration as being disparaging to persons of Asian descent.
 On appeal, the Federal Circuit held the section of the Lanham Act prohibiting registration of disparaging marks to be unconstitutional under the First Amendment.
 The USPTO petitioned for cert, which was granted, and the U.S. Supreme Court is expected to decide the appeal during the October 2016 Term.